The hospital soundscapes

 How did you end up working with acoustics?
 I’m a musicologist who wandered into acoustic ecology & soundscape studies because it’s new and exciting.

 What acoustics-related challenges do you face?
 Teaching in poorly-designed classrooms!

-What is it like to work with room-acoustics in your country?
+What is it like to work with room acoustics in your country?
 Canada isn’t as well aware of the issues as Europe.
-I don’t work directly on room acoustics but have colleagues who do; they report that new projects here are generally well planned, but remodelling to improve acoustics in older buildings is not always done because of costs.
+I don’t work directly on room acoustics but have colleagues who do; they report that new projects here are generally well-planned, but remodeling to improve acoustics in older buildings is not always done because of costs.

 What trends do you see in room acoustics?
 I’m hoping that the post-pandemic recovery will encourage better attention to sound in communication.